suhanik19/ResearchPaperSummarizer/README.md

 Sentiment Analysis Result:
 [{'label': 'POSITIVE', 'score': 0.99456787109375}]
 ```

+## Future Work
+While this program gets the job done, there are several areas for improvement to make this more robust and user-friendly:
+* Advanced Summarization Techniques:
+    * Allow users to customize their summaries (detailed vs. concise) and choose the simplicity (5th grade reading level vs. 12th grade reading level)
+* Similar Research Paper Generator:
+    * Gives users other research papers according to the title and abstract given by the user
+    * Integrate with academic databases such as Google Scholar or PubMed

 ## Contact
 For any issues or further inquiries, please contact Suhani Khandelwal at suhanikhnadelwal05@gmail.com.
 If you encounter any bugs or have suggestions, feel free to open an issue on the GitHub repository.